anibesam/smartcatalog/README.md

 # smartcatalog
-A book flipping catalog in C#
+A book flipping catalog web app in C#